indraneelpatil/bottleneck_guided_rrt/README.md

   * Output : Relevant Bottleneck Points
 * No non linear activation units in the last layer since ours is a prediction task (not classification)

+Video demo of this work is available at : https://www.youtube.com/watch?v=28sW9mFheOY&feature=youtu.be
 ### Training :

 * Since data was limited for our prediction task, we have used transfer learning from a pre trained VoxNet trained on the Sydney Urban Objects Dataset.